Office of the President » Strategic Plan » Comprehensive Plan

 V. Strategic Plan Accountability

-Determining and communicating roles, responsibilities and accountability for the Plan’s progress and implementation are also necessary to make it successful.
-As discussions about mission and the Plan’s initiatives revealed, the project enabled clearer definition of and alignment around the respective roles of System Administration and campuses and institutes.
-Over the years at UT, lack of clarity has caused confusion and signaled misalignment related to certain System, campus and unique and shared roles.
+Determining and communicating roles, responsibilities and accountability for the Plan’s progress and implementation are necessary to make it successful.
+Over the years at UT, lack of clarity has caused confusion and signaled misalignment related to certain System, campus, and unique and shared roles.

-While the UT President is ultimately accountable to the Trustees for the Plan’s outcomes, specific implementation responsibilities will involve the System Administration and the campuses and institutes.
-Using a custom roles-and-responsibilities model, President DiPietro and campus and institute Chancellors considered each action item and assigned System, campus/institute or shared accountability.
-Affirming both critical distinctions among the entities and shared responsibilities, this process was one of the major outcomes of the planning process and laid the foundation for increased collaboration across the UT System.
+Affirming both critical distinctions among the entities and shared responsibilities, this outcome was one of the major successes of the planning process and laid the foundation for increased collaboration across the UT System.

 The Steering Committee further considered and finalized these roles in completing the Plan.
-First-year implementation committees will develop operational plans with responsibilities for specific offices or individuals at the System or campus/institute levels.
+First-year implementation committees developed operational plans with responsibilities for specific offices or individuals at the System or campus/institute levels.